How to prepare your home for freezing temperatures and power outages

 AUSTIN, Texas — As the month of November closes out the fall of 2021, colder temperatures are on the horizon.

 Central Texas is expected to see some colder temperatures this week.
-The forecast predicts a cold front will hit on Wednesday, effecting both highs and lows in Austin.
+The forecast predicts a cold front will hit on Wednesday, affecting both highs and lows in Austin.

 Earlier this year, Winter Storm Uri left many across the state without power after a failure of the state’s grid.
 Gov. Greg Abbott signed legislation to reform the Electric Reliability Council of Texas and weatherize the grid.